Flourless Chocolate Cookies

 Prepare your baking sheet

 - Preheat the oven to 350°F (175°C).
-Line a large rimmed baking sheet with parchment paper or a silicone baking mat.
-If you are using parchment paper, spray it with cooking spray.
+Line a large baking sheet with parchment paper or a silicone baking mat.
+If you're using parchment paper, lightly spray it with nonstick cooking spray.

-- In a large bowl, whisk together the powdered sugar, cocoa powder, and salt.
+- In a large bowl, whisk together powdered sugar, cocoa powder, and salt.

 - Fold in the chocolate chips.

-- Using a cookie scoop or a large spoon, scoop the batter onto the prepared baking sheet.
-Leave enough space between each cookie as they will spread a bit.
+- Use a cookie scoop to drop the batter onto your prepared baking sheet, leaving space between each cookie.

-- Bake for 12-14 minutes, until the tops are glossy and they begin to crack, rotating the pan halfway through the baking time.
+- Bake for 12-14 minutes, until the tops look glossy and slightly cracked.
+Rotate the baking sheet halfway through.

-- Let the cookies cool completely before removing them from the baking sheet with a spatula.
+- Let the cookies cool completely on the baking sheet before removing them with a metal spatula.

 Notes

-- Storage – store cookies in an airtight container at room temperature for up to 3-4 days or freeze them for up to 3 months.
+- Storage: Keep in an airtight container at room temperature for up to 4 days, or freeze for up to 3 months.

-- Gluten-free – If making these chocolate cookies gluten-free, be sure the powdered sugar and chocolate chips you’re using are certified gluten-free.
+- Gluten-free: Check that your powdered sugar and chocolate chips are certified gluten-free.

 Just made these cookies.
 They a really yummy and so easy to make!